benferch/reddit-twitter/README.md

   - For this you will need a developer account, but you can easily create one, you're also prompted to create one if you click on "Create an app".
   - Click "Create an app"
   - Fill out the forms with the needed information
-- A `.env` file
+- A `.env` file in the bot **and** backend directory
-  - Copy the example.env, rename it to **.env** and fill in the needed information, you can find all the information when you click "Keys and tokens" on the page of your Twitter app
+  - Copy the example.env, rename it to **.env** and fill in the needed information, you can find all the information when you click "Keys and tokens" on the page of your Twitter app.
+You'll need access to the IMGUR API, follow [this](https://apidocs.imgur.com/#intro) guide to get access.
-- A `config.js` file
+- A `config.js` file in the bot **and** backend directory
   - Copy the config.example.js and rename it to **config.js**, set the values as you wish

-## Todo

-- [ ] update installation
-- [ ] update requirements
-- [ ] rewrite bot with implementation of database

----

-## Mirror Subreddits

-This repository contains code for a Twitter bot which mirrors subreddits.

 ## Installation